Frunza/connect-to-a-mongodb-database-running-inside-a-container-and-query-data/README.md

 Let's assume that your container is named *myContainer*.

 1) Access the container
-To access the runing cotnainer, run the following command:
+To access the running container, run the following command:
 ```sh
 docker exec -it myContainer /bin/sh
 ```

-Now you need to install appropiate tools that allow you to query the `MongoDB` database.
+Now you need to install appropriate tools that allow you to query the `MongoDB` database.

 2) Add MongoDB GPG Key
 Ensures the MongoDB package's integrity and authenticity by importing the GPG key with the following command: